franklin-05/franklin-05/README.md

 - 👋 Hi, I’m @franklin-05
 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on any project that is begginer friendly
+- 💞️ I’m looking to collaborate on any project that is beginner friendly
 - 📫 You can reach me at franklin97salazar@gmail.com

 <!---